danpeirce/danpeirce.github.io/2021/expansion-3pi/README.md

 the robot should be sitting over a black tape line.
 The robot will spin to the left and right sweeping the sensors over the line so that normalized readings can be calculated.

-## Proportional Derivative Control in Roam mode

-The maximum speed for PID (a function of the physical layer MCU) was changed to 75 rather than 50.
-The change on the executive MCU was made in the start\_PD() function that commands the physical layer to execute PID until instructed to stop PID.

-Since the robot is moving significantly faster than in the spd50 branch it was also necessary to reduce the value of time2\_inc from 3 to 2.

-Also note that in the spd50 branch the robot worked fine without derivative feedback.
-Once the speed was increased to 50 it was necessary to use some derivative.
-The d variable was changed from BA (a rather big number) to 2.
-Note that the derivative constant is actually c/d.
-I left c as 3.
-I have not investigated the Pololu slave program to see exactly how they implemented the equation.

 ## Demo